kimiakhs/muscle-activation-opensim-semg/README.md

 3. Change the datafile to match your .mot file.

 # OpenSim 4.5
-The MOBL model's folder doese not contain Geometry folder, we pulled the Geometry from Arm26 model on opensim 4.5 examples.
+The MOBL model's folder doese not contain Geometry folder, pull the Geometry from Arm26 model on opensim 4.5 examples.

 Scale the model:
 1. On OpenSim, load the model.